stonegold546/cohens_d_calculators/README.md

 ## ANOVA

 These formulae apply only when all your factors are manipulated not measured, and when there are no covariates.
-It The R package `MBESS` (Kelley, 2007) - via the [Open CPU API](https://www.opencpu.org/api.html) - is used to compute confidence intervals using the noncentral _F_ method.
+The R package `MBESS` (Kelley, 2007) - via the [Open CPU API](https://www.opencpu.org/api.html) - is used to compute confidence intervals using the noncentral _F_ method.
 The confidence intervals are set to 90%.
 This is equivalent to the 95% two-sided confidence interval given that the _F_-statistic cannot be negative (Smithson, 2003, pp. 42–66).

 ### Partial eta-squared